 Create ideological transformation in the mindset of the young people

-Increase creative entrepreneurship development and management by Promoting creative arts
+Increase creative entrepreneurship development and management through our International Dance Academy

-To offer quality and certified courses in dance education so as we easily generate employment through performances and private teaching
+To offer quality programs in dance education so as we easily generate employment through performances and private teaching

-We aim to use Dance to empower, rehabilitate and heal communities
+We use Dance to empower, rehabilitate and heal communities

 Ensibuko aims to extend arts to communities that would otherwise have no access, by creating safe spaces where young people can freely express themselves, learn, showcase, exchange and interact through dance.